pessiv/pessiv.github.io/README.md

 - Build the thing
 - Think of a thing that you want to make
 - Pick Ant Design components for that thing
 - Put them together
 - Build the thing
+- Think of a thing that you want to make
+- Pick Chakra UI components for that thing
+- Put them together
+- Build the thing
+- Think of a thing that you want to make
+- Pick React Bootstrap components for that thing
+- Put them together
+- Build the thing
+- Think of a thing that you want to make
+- Pick Headless UI components for that thing
+- Look up Tailwind docs
+- Lokk up tailwind component libraries
+- Put them together
+- Build the thing
+- Think of a thing that you want to make
+- Pick HeroUI components for that thing
+- Put them together
+- Build the thing
+- Think of a thing that you want to make
+- Pick Mantine components for that thing
+- Put them together
+- Build the thing